Gerardbulky/End-to-End-Kubernetes-DevSecOps-Resume-Project/README.md

 ### PEM Directory
-Create a **Download** directory to store the PEM file
+We are now going to create a **Download** directory to store the PEM file
 ```sh
 mkdir -p /home/ubuntu/Downloads
 ```
-Then run your command to generate the key pair:
+Then run your command to create a  key pair called "Jenkins-key" and output it, in the /home/ubuntu/Download directory:
 ```sh
 aws ec2 create-key-pair --key-name Jenkins-key --query "KeyMaterial" --output text > /home/ubuntu/Downloads/Jenkins-key.pem
 ```